I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Reissued by: Rock Candy Records, 2005

 I will never forget the first time my 12-year-old self saw the Plasmatics' now-infamous music video for "The Damned," from their first (and only) major label album, 1982's Coup d'Etat, on MTV.
-I was dimly aware of the shock-rockers' existence at the time (due to the many hysterical headlines they'd garnered on the covers of rock magazines) but I had never experienced the musical attack of warrior woman Wendy O. Williams and her merry band of audio terrorists before.
+I was only dimly aware of the shock-rockers' existence at the time (due mainly to the many hysterical headlines they'd garnered on the covers of rock magazines) but I had never experienced the musical attack of warrior woman Wendy O. Williams and her merry band of audio terrorists before.

 The clip—which featured Wendy placing a time bomb on a school bus before driving it through several walls of television sets, climbing onto the roof of the bus while it was still in motion, and jumping to safety just before it all blew to smithereens—made a serious impression my pre-adolescent psyche.
 I was used to MTV spoon-feeding me safe-as-milk "hard rock" acts like Def Leppard or Billy Squier, so Wendy's mile-high Mohawk and the band's crushing punk/metal sound were totally alien to me.
-When the video ended, I'm pretty sure I must have said, "What the f*** was that?" but I was also intrigued—and a little terrified.
+When the video ended, I'm pretty sure I said, "What the f*** was that?"
+I was officially intrigued—and a little terrified.

 MTV apparently pulled "The Damned" from rotation after only a few airings due to concerns about its ultra-violence (despite the prominent "These are professionals, so don't try this at home, kids" disclaimer at the beginning of the vid), so I suppose I'm lucky I even saw it at all.